Altair-Bueno/cw/README.md

 ## Multithreading
-When provided multiple files, cw can process them sequentially or in parallel by providing the `-t N` option.
-It will use N additional threads to process all files
+When provided multiple files, cw can process them sequentially or in parallel by providing the `-t <n>` option.
+It will use n additional threads to process all files

 ## Different encodings and Linebreaks
 By default, cw will search for UTF-8 encoded text, with LF (`U+000A`) line breaks.
 You can choose another any other combination if you need it

-# Why?
+# Performance
-- I'm learning Rust
-- My macOS version of wc does not count UTF-8 encoded characters correctly, or at least i don't know how to use it
-- Because i can

 # Wishlist

-- Pre-compiled binaries using GitHub workflows
 - Full unicode support (eg proccess Z҉͈͓͈͎a̘͈̠̭l̨̯g̶̬͇̭o̝̹̗͎̙ ͟t͖̙̟̹͇̥̝͡e̥͘x͚̺̭̻͘t͉͔̩̲̘ correctly)
 - UTF-16 encoding
 - Auto detect file encoding
-- Colored output
 - Make cw faster